nexxyz/pyserialoscd/README.md

 # pyserialoscd
 A python-based simplified serialosc-like implementation

-I started to make this to use my neotrellis-monome (see https://github.com/okyeron/neotrellis-monome).
+I started to make this to use my neotrellis-monome by @okeyron (see https://github.com/okyeron/neotrellis-monome).
 Due to the windows version of serialosc requiring an FTDI device to find it in the Windows registry, e.g. teensy-based devices are not picked up by serialoscd.

 And for fun.